vuhung16au/genai-jobseeker/write_a_powerful_cover_letter_for_a_specific_job.md

 Use formal, simple English.
 Don't use jargon and corporate language.
 Try to match my relevant skills/experience with the JD and make sure I am suitable for the role.

-Print the updated CV in Markdown format.
-Save the updated CV in .docx format.

 Here is the info about the job description and my CV

 <JobDescription>